 Most people know what happens next.
 Only one person, righteous Lot (2Peter 2:7), whose uncle was Abraham, was found in the cities.
-He and his family are personally escorted out of Sodom before fire rains down from heaven and completely destroys the two sinful cities (Genesis 19:12 - 25).
+He and his family are personally escorted out of Sodom before fire rains down from heaven and completely destroys the two sinful cities and other villages nearby.

 God revealed that being perfect, especially in love, does not necessarily mean being unnegotiable and unable to change his decisions.
 He fully intended to destroy Sodom, Gomorrah, and the surrounding cities if he saw the same sins that were reported to him by angels.
 He was, however, willing to listen to his friend Abraham and, for his sake, not destroy them if only ten righteous people existed!